tomkerkhove/promitor/README.md

 Are you having issues or feature requests?
 Feel free to [let us know](https://github.com/tomkerkhove/promitor/issues/new/choose)!

+## Security

+Learn more about our security policy [here](https://github.com/tomkerkhove/promitor/security/policy).

 ## Donate
 Promitor is fully OSS and built free-of-charge, however, if you appreciate my work you can do a small donation.